top of page

 What Do Trout Eat

-Mayflies, Caddisflies, and Stoneflies comprise the vast majority of the diet of most trout in the cold water streams throughout the world.
-While the majority of these insects are available to trout in their nymph forms, it is their adult forms that take to the sky and captivate fly anglers and gluttonous trout during abundant hatches.
 In the world of stream biologists these three insect families comprise the EPT (Ephemeroptera are the Mayflies, Plecoptera are the Stoneflies, and Tricoptera are the Caddisflies) species that are indicators of good water quality.
 These three species aren't the only insects on the trout's menu as midges, dragonflies, damselflies, and a variety of terrestrial insects can also make a nice meal for hungry trout.
 In this article we will go over the variety of foods trout can find throughout the year and the most important of these species we see on our home waters of North Georgia as well as the major hatches in other streams across North America.
 The old expression used by bass fishermen "to understand the owl, you must study the mouse", couldn't hold more true for fly fisherman and any type of angler for that matter.
 Though many fly anglers don't enter the sport to study aquatic insects, any angler looking to improve their skills and understanding of trout will invest the time to learn the basics on these bugs.

 Mayflies and Trout

 Mayflies are likely the most recognizable trout food of all the insects that comprise the trout's diet.
 Their propensity to hatch in large numbers, sailboat shaped wings, long tails, and clumsy flying are easier to distinguish compared to the other insects on the stream.
 Their nymphs are identifiable by their three tail appendages and overall triangular body shape as seen in the photo below.
+Our article on Best Mayfly Fly Patterns takes a deep dive into the most effective mayfly imitations for fly fishing.

 Mayfly Nymph